dmitryrn/github-graphql/readme.md

 ```

 issues:

-* babel/preset-typeescript's typescript compiler is not configurable
+- babel/preset-typeescript's typescript compiler is not configurable and uses 3.7x version (3.8 is last)
-* gql endpoint written in multiple places
+- gql endpoint written in multiple places
-* relay watching and compilation to webpack plugin
-* no vscode gql query autocomplete
+- no vscode gql query autocomplete

 todo:

-* move relay watching and compilation to webpack plugin
+- move relay watching and compilation to webpack plugin (impossible, I tryed and it does not work)